Yaoir/VideoPoker-Go-WebAssembly/README.md

 ### Disclaimer

-By default, videopoker is intended to closely match the behavior of 9/6 Jacks or Better video poker machines in casinos, and an option allows selection of other games and pay tables.
-However, the author is not an expert on gaming, and no guarantee whatsoever is made that videopoker´s behavior is an exact match to that of any other video poker.
+By default, Video Poker is intended to closely match the behavior of 9/6 Jacks or Better video poker machines in casinos, and an option allows selection of other games and pay tables.
+However, the author is not an expert on gaming, and no guarantee whatsoever is made that Video Poker's behavior is an exact match to that of any other video poker.
 Please take that into careful consideration before trying out a real video poker machine.